rgilyard/quizhibit/README.md

 pip install -r requirements.txt
 ```

+## Files

+### Procfile

+This is for running the app on Heroku.

+### app.py

+app.py configures the web app and contains all the app's routes.
-Then, the app can be run from the project directory with:
+The app can be run from the project directory with:
 ```
 flask run
 ```

-## Files
+### helpers.py

+This file contains the helper functions for app.py.
+This includes some the login decorator, some SQL search functions, and function that helps
+label an artwork as favorited or not.

 ### load.py